 If you share these values and a passion for eliminating violence against women, then Green Haven Shelter for Women would love to have you join our team!
 With us, you can be actively involved in empowering women and promoting the right for all individuals to live free from violence.

 Current Employment Opportunities

-Our Crisis Support Workers provide front-line interventions, case management and deliver programs to empower our residents to create independent lives free from violence.
+Green Haven Shelter for Women provides 24-hour emergency shelter, crisis support and outreach services for self-identifying women, with or without dependents, who are experiencing violence and abuse.
+We are seeking applications from qualified individuals who are passionate about providing exceptional support for our clients.
+Our Crisis Support Workers provide frontline interventions, case management and deliver programs to empower our residents to create independent lives free from violence.
 In a team environment, the Crisis Support Worker ensures the basic operations and quality standards of the shelter.

 - Post-secondary education in a related human or social services field (e.g. social work, psychology, addictions, etc.)

 - 2 years’ experience in a similar role, with preference given to individuals with experience working with survivors of domestic violence

 - Current registration, or eligible to register, with appropriate regulated college